 A huge crater at the park, you can hear the bubbling and gurgling mud among the vents in the craters, like many kettles boiling over.

 A resident Pheasant at the attraction office ground.
 This is a game bird and pheasant hunting season with strict guidelines, generally begins on the first weekend of May and lasts until mid-August.
 It is illegal to shoot the hens as they are protected as the providers of the following year’s crop.

 Eat Streat – Rotorua Dining Central

-Just 5min drive from our hotel Sudima Lake Rotorua, is Eat Streat, one of Rotorua’s coolest places in the city.
+Just a 5min drive from our hotel Sudima Lake Rotorua is Eat Streat, one of Rotorua’s coolest places in the city.
 Located at the lake end of Tutanekai Street, you will enjoy quality restaurants, cafés and bars as well as the famous Lady Jane’s Ice Cream Parlour.

 Accomodation – Sudima Lake Rotorua